Raijeee/SleepSync/README.md

     pbkdf2_sha256__default_rounds=3000
 )
 ```
-This is the setup for the hasing and encryption of the passwords and inserted inputs.
-With the "from passlib.context import CryptContext" I was able to utilize the libary to its fullest extent.
+This is the setup for the hashing and encryption of the passwords and inserted inputs.
+With the "from passlib.context import CryptContext" I was able to utilize the library to its fullest extent.

 ### Encrypting the password